Elevation: 6,295 ft

 Drive up the Craters of the Moon National Monument Loop Road to the parking pullout for the Inferno Cone “trail.”
 Park here (6,040 feet).

-From the parking area, cross to the west side of Loop Road and scramble W straight up a slope of sagebrush and scrub.
+From the parking area, cross to the west side of Loop Road and scramble west straight up a slope of sagebrush and scrub.
 Some weaving is required, but nothing as bad as on Grassy Cone and Sunset Cone.
-When you reach the top of the hill, you emerge on the East Rim of the largest crater.
+When you reach the top of the hill, you emerge on the east rim of the largest crater.
 The high point of Big Craters is on this rim.
 This rim is a narrow, gravelly ridge, so watch your footing and don’t get too close to the edge.
 The views down into the craters are amazing.
 There was still a patch of snow remaining in the center of the largest crater.

 Regions: SNAKE RIVER PLAIN